N50 28.3540~W003 33.373....

 I am a member of the local(Torbay) Watcombe Radio Club and also an RSGB member.

 The picture below shows my 1980s station on the occasion of the 40th anniversary of VE day when we (local amateur group"The Toucan Group") ran the Special calls GB4OPE and GV4OPE(not a computer in sight).Those in the picture are all amateurs.
 Left to right are G4TMI,G1HPR,G6ZST,G4XFB,G4VJJ and G4OTU.

 His successor is Trig, a white Labrador/Staffordshire bull terrier cross(more Lab than Staffie).
 He is rescue dog from the RSPCA, about 11 months old when we got him (Dec 2011) and now about 3 yrs old.
-After a rather reluctant start he is now rapidly becoming a very well-behaved dog he doesn't even chase the cat any more.
+After a rather reluctant start he is now rapidly becoming a very well-behaved dog,he doesn't even chase the cat now.